Sign-up ends in:

 All Posts / Articles / Swing Faults & Troubleshoot /

-Stop Early Extension: 6 Steps & Drills to Fix Your Swing Mechanics
+Stop Early Extension in Your Golf Swing: 7 Proven Steps & Drills to Fix It

-Early extension is when instead of rotating and staying back the pelvis moves closer to the ball, the spine angle is lost and poor contact and loss of power are the result.
+Early extension occurs instead of rotating and staying back.
+The pelvis moves closer to the ball, the spine angle is lost, and poor contact along with a loss of power is the result.

-If you are ready to fix early extension in your golf swing and start making better contact, here are the drills and tips you need to get it done.
+If you’re ready to fix early extension in your golf swing and start making better contact, here are the drills and tips you need to get it done.

 How to Stop Early Extension (Key Takeaways)

 Early extension in golf isn’t always a quick fix.
-It’s something that you will have to groove into your swing after much practice at the range.
+It’s something that will require consistent practice at the range to groove into your swing.

-If you want to save this explanation and reference it later, here are a few things to keep in mind about early extension for now.
+If you want to save this guide and reference it later, here are a few things to keep in mind about early extension for now:

-• If your clubface is in the perfect position at the top of your backswing, you will be less likely to early extend on the downswing.
-Work on getting your wrist angles right and having a square clubface.
+• If your clubface is in the correct position at the top of your backswing, you’ll be less likely to early extend on the downswing.
+Focus on proper wrist angles and having a square clubface.

-• The lower body needs to help pull you through the ball, if you stop rotating and only use the arms, you’ll extend early and stand up through impact.
+• The lower body needs to rotate and pull you through the ball.
+If you stop rotating and rely only on your arms, you’ll extend early and stand up through impact.

-• Pay close attention to your weight transfer and how it moves between the feet and from heel to toe, work on drills where you hit shots from the center of your feet.
+• Pay attention to your weight transfer between the feet and from heel to toe.
+Practice drills where you hit shots from the center of your feet.

-• Strengthen your core so you can rely on it to pull you through the golf ball without extending and standing up.
+• Strengthen your core to help pull you through the golf ball without extending or standing up.

 What Causes Early Extension in Golf?